The Royal Typewriter Baseball Club of Hartford

 Royal Typewriter Baseball Club, 1919.

-On October 9, 1926, the Hartford Daily Courant reported that Royal made its one millionth typewriter.
-The thriving business remained active in local baseball.
-Thousands of fans had witnessed the Royals perform after work hours.
-However, public interest in company teams waned due the impending Great Depression.
-Unemployment made sports less of a priority in Hartford.
-Crowds of 5,000 at Royal games were now reduced to a few hundred Hartford Industrial League diehards.
+On October 9, 1926, the Hartford Daily Courant reported that Royal had made its one millionth typewriter.
+The thriving business also served up exciting baseball action.
+Thousands of fans witnessed the Royals perform after work hours.
+However, public interest in company teams waned during the impending Great Depression.
+Unemployment made sports less of a priority.
+Crowds of 5,000 at Royal games were now reduced to a few hundred Hartford Industrial League fans.

 Royal Typewriter factories, New Park Avenue Hartford, CT, 1930.